 4. Bladder Training

 The idea behind bladder training is to strengthen the urinary muscles and slowly reduce the number of bathroom trips that need to be made in a day.
 Your loved one should begin by keeping a journal of how often he or she uses the restroom.
 Using the journal as a guide, encourage your loved one to put off visiting the bathroom after feeling the urge by 5 minutes.
 Your loved one should gradually increase this time until he or she only needs to use the restroom every 3 to 4 hours.
 Though bladder training takes time, it has proven effective.

 5. Losing Weight

 Excess weight in the body, particularly abdominal weight, puts pressure on the bladder and pelvic muscles.
 This extra pressure can make your loved one need to use the restroom more and cause accidents to occur.
 A healthy, balanced diet and exercise can help your loved one lose weight and alleviate his or her incontinence.

 Healthy lifestyle changes can be helpful in relieving the symptoms of incontinence.
 If your loved one needs help with exercise, nutritious meal prep, or other tasks that can promote his or her health, turn to Home Care Assistance.
 Our part-time and live-in caregivers are available 24/7 to make sure your loved one remains healthy.
 We also offer comprehensive Parkinson’s, stroke, and dementia care in North Coast.
-To learn more and to schedule a no-obligation consultation, call one of our knowledgeable Care Managers today at 1300 LIVE-IN or (02) 6646 3527.
+To learn more and to schedule a no-obligation consultation, call one of our knowledgeable Care Managers today at (02) 6646 3527.